Back to it20.info

 Other than this I have spent a great deal of time on professional social networks on the web specifically forums of technology partners that allowed me to get an extraordinary "virtual eye contact" with so many customers and industry leaders.
 I have been advocating lately that I am (virtually) meeting many more customers in a single month now through social networking than I have ever done in 15 years at IBM.
 And the funny thing is that you can do this from home if you want to!

-Lately I have also been fairly active on twitter if you want to follow me there (@mreferre).
+I have been fairly active on twitter since 2010 and I think I have by now a decent following.
+If you want to follow me there this is my twitter handle: @mreferre.

-This is the list of both IBM and industry recognized certifications I am holding:
+This is the list of both IBM and industry recognized certifications I hold:

 § IBM Certified IT/Architect